Skip to main content

 Marital Status

-• Can choose from Single, Married, Divorced, Widower, In a relationship, Other or be left blank
+Choose from Single, Married, Divorced, Widower, In a relationship, Other or you can leave it blank.

 Nationality

-• If the value doesn’t match a nationality from the list, then it won’t be imported
+If the value doesn’t match a nationality from the list, then Sage HR won't import it.

 Mobile Phone number